WrathMuffin/GRA-INTRO/LEC/README.md

 what was done, and a reflection of strenghts, weaknesses, and opportunities identified throughout the activity

-I have 3 shaders for class, which are metalic with specular, transparent, and hologram.
+I have 3 shaders for class, which are metalic with specular, transparency, and hologram.

-I played around with various combination and by far my favourite is hologram with reflector.
+I played around with various combination and by far my favourite is hologram with reflector (previous shader).

-During the activity, my strengths are I guess being able to understand the shader a bit better
+During the activity, my strengths are I guess being able to understand the shader a bit better.
+I still have yet to study more on the stencil shaders yet since I was too focused on studying the first shaders.

-Weaknesses during this activity is definitely understanding how it all worked.
-I do get a gist of what is happening (I am guessing based on how I read the code please correct me if Im wrong): grabbing unity data and pass it into the shader, while on the way assign variables and conversion happens (which is why spelling is very important since it's passing the data back and forth using the variables).

-Opportunities that I got from this activity is definitely some cool new shaders that I can use for my future projects!
-Not only that, I can use it to study it further and try to understand it better in future practice sessions.
-A minor thing is that I can finally identified some features in the shader graph in the code too (ex: blending between two textures, texture plus custom color).
+I tried to also convert them to shadergraph sinse the visuals and previews really helps me understand how each calculations would affect how the shape and color looks.

+Weaknesses that I came accross was definitely catching up/speed making the shaders since i really do want to take my time to study these shaders on my own as well as trying to recreate it using shadergraph.
+I was sucessful for the metallic and specular, partially on the transparency, and didnt convert it fully with the hologram (unfinished).

+Opportunities I can use it for my GDW game as well as personal use, maybe even play around more on it and eventualy figuring out some cool new effects!
+For example, i was really fixated on the hologram effect, and would definitly use it in the future since one of my favourite style is futuristic/cyberpunk, and maybe modify it for other uses (ex: